 It took more than 5 months for the wounds to finally close.
 Biz defied the odds, and he can do most things other horses can do, although he isn’t the most coordinated guy.
 But then again, he never was.
 The vet recommended I start riding again at a walk, a month after the accident, because he had so much energy it was getting tough to control him from the ground.
 We slowly worked back up to normal capacity.
 If you didn’t know Biz before the accident, you might not notice the hitch he has in his stride, because those front legs just don’t move quite right now.
 He has extensive scarring across his front legs, where no hair grows.
 If you look carefully, his chest is still marked with 5 thin, hairless scars, one for each of the 5 strands of that electric wire fence.
 The bridge of his nose has a bump, and his back legs are dotted with scars too.

 I would like to say Biz grew smarter and more cautious after that, but he didn’t, and he has continued to have a talent for rare and creative injuries and illnesses.
 I’ve come to accept that it’s part of what makes Biz, Biz.
-He is almost 29 now, still full of life, but thankfully, he’s more mellow now.
+He is almost 30 now, certainly slowing down.
 For the most part, his flesh tearing injuries have given way to fungal skin infections and the degenerative processes of age.
-Arthritis makes it difficult for him to get up after he lays down to roll – but once he’s up, he still runs and plays like a young man.
+He only has 3 of his original 12 front teeth.
+Arthritis makes it difficult for him to get up after he lays down to roll – but once he’s up, he still sometimes runs and plays like a young man.